landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Five Oregon State University Students will be working on various projects.
 Arthur Chapman will work on the bird census.
 Cathy Thompson will work on the water quality data.
 Barbra Hubble and Henry Cortez will work on the wetlands survey.
 Julie Reynolds will work on the creation of the maps of the area.

 #### Responsibilities
-The responsibility below will be broken down by subproject.

 **DMP Implementation:** responsible for ensuring Data Management Plan and the Internal Data Sharing Plan move from planning into implementation; ensure that any practices, responsibilities, policies outlined in the plan are followed; ensure that new members of the Project will receive data management training; responsible for maintaining the Data Management Plan and the Internal Data Sharing Plan up to date, and making sure that all members of the Project understand and are prepared to apply the changes.
 *Responsible Parties:* Bethany Barnard will make sure all the subprojects are coming together and abiding by the DMP

 **Access control:** responsible for regulating access to data based on the roles of the authorized user, whether from the project or not.
 Access is the ability to perform a specific task, such as view, create, or modify a file.
 Responsible for granting access to data by members outside of the project when requested during the duration of the project.
 *Responsible Parties:* Rick Rogers will control access to the meteorological dataset, Sam Singer will control access to the bird survey, Wallace Williams will control access to the water quality dataset, and Diane Dunning will control access to the wetland interviews, Bethany Barnard will control access to the maps.